 Building a successful marketing campaign from scratch

-In a nutshell, digital marketing is all about recognizing your audience, fitting your brand to meet their interests, and then guiding them to your website and services.
+In a nutshell, digital marketing is all about recognizing your audience, tuning your brand to meet their interests, and then guiding them to your website and services.
 But what if your brand isn’t digital?
 Why do I need a website if I’ve survived this far without one?

 Where do I start?